xiaoyuan1996/SemanticLocalizationMetrics/README.md

 ## BASELINES

+All experiments all carried out at Intel(R) Xeon(R) Gold 6226R CPU @2.90GHz and a single NVIDIA RTX 3090 GPU.

 #### Comparison of SeLo Performance of Different Trainsets

 |   Trainset   | ↑ Rsu |      ↑ Rda       | ↓ Ras | ↑ Rmi  |